GaadiKey/memories/content/stories/1-jawa-42-pavan-chandra-memories.md

 It is 500 Kms - 250 kms upwards and 250 downwards.
 I have done about 5000 kms in total since owning the Jawa 42.

 *Note: Pavan C still enjoys riding his outgoing bike Hero CBZ as he has so many memories associated with it.
-He itends to create many more memories with Jawa 42*
+He intends to create many more memories with Jawa 42*

 ![Jawa 42 Speedometer](https://drive.gaadikey.com/api/photo/IMG_7299_3RhVkrPF.jpg?token=1LRbjF1M)